-Over the past five years alone, the Philadelphia personal injury attorneys at Ross Feller Casey have recovered more than $1 billion for its clients and have resolved more major birth injury cases, including those involving hypoxic ischemic encephalopathy, than any other Pennsylvania law firm.
+Over the past five years alone, the Philadelphia personal injury attorneys at Ross Feller Casey have recovered more than $1 billion for its clients and have resolved more major birth injury cases, including those involving hypoxic ischemic injuries, than any other Pennsylvania law firm.

 The most severe types of birth injuries to children in the birth process result from oxygen deprivation and are often the result of medical negligence and misdiagnosis.